Drift diving – Move without moving

 To get the most out of your dive, you need a good position and good buoyancy, and therefore good weighting.

 The optimal position is horizontal, about 1 meter above/away from the reef.
 The area on which the current can push is then minimized and you can enjoy your immersion more calmly.
 Being close to the reef also reduces the strength of the current, broken by irregularities, such as rocks or corals.

 To make a successful drift dive, it is important to stay close to your buddy.
 Currents do not have the same strength at different depths.
 Even a meter apart, two divers can drift at different speeds.
 It is, therefore, necessary to apply the principle of the pair and the team by the book.

 In the event of separation, there is a special procedure to follow.
-You must stay put, or in this case, let yourself be carried away and look around for a maximum of one minute before going back to the surface and meet with your buddy who should have done the same
+You must stay put, or in this case, let yourself be carried away and look around for a maximum of one minute before going back to the surface and meeting with your buddy who should have done the same

 At all times during your dive, you must be attentive to your environment.
 Observe the fish, particles, and plants around you to see the changing currents.
 The turbidity of the water is also a good indicator.
 If you see cloudy water in front of you, it may mean a change in temperature or a current going in another direction.

 The corners are also traps because they can create, depending on the topography, up currents or down current.

 The whole point of drift diving is to relax and not strain.